 East Greenland is one of the most isolated areas in Greenland and offers fantastic possibilities for photographing.
-This is the tour for the serious landscape and wildlife enthusiast who’s willing to go back in time and explore the arctic, to travel off the beaten track to get amazing imagery.
+This is the tour for the serious landscape and wildlife photo enthusiast who’s willing to go back in time and explore the Arctic, to travel off the beaten track to get amazing imagery.

-Scoersbysound fjord system is the largest fjord system on earth.
+Scoersbysund fjord system is the largest fjord system on earth with its deep fjords and steep mountains.
 This remote area as some of the most dramatic scenery in Greenland and the only way to explore it is on a boat.

 Maximum number of participants: 11